Transfer Credit Evaluation

 In the catalog, your degree program will likely show your courses listed according to each academic year or semester of a typical four-year college career and the courses are listed in Texas State codes and numbers.
 To find which courses are offered at your current college and their equivalencies, use our Transfer Course Equivalency System.
 You should be able to find equivalencies for all of the transferable or remedial courses you have previously taken at any Texas college.

-- Repeat Policy — You may repeat a course one time to replace the first grade earned in that class, regardless of what that grade is.
-Make sure that the repeat course you take is exactly the same as the initial course, or equivalent to the initial course if the repeat is taken at a different college than the first attempt.
+- Repeat Policy — You may repeat a course to exclude the first grade earned in that course from GPA and hours calculations, regardless of the grade earned.
+The repeat course must be exactly the same as the initial course, or equivalent to the initial course if taken at a different college than the first attempt.
+For this policy, a course taken at another institution may not be repeated at Texas State and a course taken at Texas State must be repeated at Texas State.
+Only the grade from the first attempt will be excluded from your GPA and all grades earned in subsequent attempts will be included in your GPA.
 Use our Transfer Course Equivalency System to confirm equivalencies.